Should You Rent a Car for Your Road Trip?

 Reasons Not to Rent a Car for a Road Trip

-4. It might be wiser to take public transportation.
 There are cities that have state-of-the-art public transportation systems that make it easier—and cheaper—to reach prime destination by Metro than by car (e.g., Washington, D.C.).
 Plus, those who take public transportation don’t need to worry about finding or paying for parking, a headache even when you’re driving your own car.
-Public transportation can eliminate one more stressor from your vacation travel.
+Public transportation can eliminate one more stressors from your vacation travel.

 Clearly, there’s no straightforward answer regarding rentals car and vacations.
 Think about your personal preferences, your destination or destinations, and the costs involved in renting versus public transportation.
 Whatever you decide to drive, be sure to educate yourself before you motor through a new area.
 Check TripAdvisor, State Driving Law, and other guides.
 Also visit YouTube to watch videos of drivers in the areas you plan to visit.

 If you do decide to rent a car, inquire with your insurance agent on whether your rental is covered by your car insurance.
 If you’re a customer of The Hartford, click on the image below and you’ll be taken to the Rental Car Coverage Calculator to help you estimate coverage that may be available to you!